maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 The consuming component can process messages at a steady rate, this rate can be increased by scaling the component.

-Event-driven architecture is loosely coupled, not decoupled - typing and contracts still important.
+Event-driven architecture is loosely coupled, not decoupled and so we are still bound to contracts.
 The publishing component is not aware of how it's events are used and the consequences it can cause.

 This pattern brings with it complexity as it can become complicated if the operation needs to be awaited.
 It can be hard to monitor and trace an operation as it flows through the system.